 Go to Install > Time Tracking.

-Here you will find the Labor Types (in gray) for each Labor Category (in black), and what values are budgeted for this project.
+Here you will find the Labor Types for each of the four main Labor Categories, and what values are budgeted for this project.
 In this example, the labor type "Install" is in the category Engineering, and the labor type "Pre-wire" is in the category Install.

 You can define Labor Rates in your Company Settings.